Now Reading

 Instructions

-• Bring the milk and the vanilla to a simmer in a saucepan, cover, let infuse for 10/15 minutes.
+• Bring the milk and vanilla to a simmer in a saucepan.
+Cover and let it infuse for 10 to 15 minutes.

-• Whisk the egg yolks and brown sugar.
-Then, pour the milk over the egg mixture.
-Pour everything over the single cream and mix again.
+• In a separate bowl, whisk the egg yolks and brown sugar together.
+Then, slowly pour the infused milk over the egg mixture, stirring constantly.
+Next, add the single cream and mix again until fully combined.

 Keyword toast